KafkaWannaFly/WibuTubeConverter/WibuTubeConverterSln/CheatSheet.md

 - Windows' **Groove Music** could display mp3 thumbnail properly but **VLC** could
 - If define `TabViewItem` without `Header`, its contents may stay on `Header` area instead of page
 - `ResourceDictionary` can be called from code behind like a `Dictionary`.
 Syntax: `this.Resources`.
 If `ResourceDictionary` was defined in `App.xaml`, use `App.Current.Resources`
 - `Page` should be navigated to from a `Frame` rather than being instantiated.
-Or else, that `Page.Frame` will be `null` and we can’t navigate to others pages.
+Or else, that `Page.Frame` will be `null` and we can’t navigate to others pages
+- When binary content of an image file is changed, `Image` object’s pointing to it wouldn’t update value even we have casted `OnPropertyChanged`
+- Read and write file in UWP are so painful, they only allow operation on some specific folder
+- Without `IStorageFile`/`IStorageFolder` API, we will mostly be `Access Denied`.
+One way to   solve is do reading/writing in UWP default folder and copy content to desired place later